Injury Attorneys | Restoring LivesTM

 You and your family could recover damages to compensate for your financial losses.
 These can include funeral and burial expenses, hospital and other medical bills, any lost wages or benefits an adult would have earned, and the costs of pursuing litigation.
 If the loved one was a child, there could also be emotional damages and money available for counseling.

-If your loved one died due to negligence, contact the Indianapolis Wrongful Death Attorneys of Wilson Kehoe Winingham.
+If your loved one died due to negligence, contact an Indianapolis wrongful death lawyer from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.